draptik/dotnet-docker-aspnet-ef-core-mssql-demo/notes.md

   ${IMAGE_NAME}
 ```

-Verify by visiting `http://localhost:5000/healthcheck` in browser.
+Verify by visiting `http://localhost:5000/healthcheck`.
 Once we have checked that the
 application works inside the docker container, we can remove the docker container (`docker kill
 DOCKER_ID`).